Nature has a fascinating property, discovered by Max Planck: action is quantized. Or, in simple terms: change occurs in smallest steps.

 Action measures the amount of change occurring in a physical system.
 Every motion occurs in a way that minimizes change.

 Action is a relativistic invariant.
 Action – i.e., change – is minimized in every example of motion.
-This applies to elementary particles, chemistry and all other quantum motion, to everyday motion, to gravitational waves, to black hole motion and to the rest general relativity.
+This applies to elementary particles, chemistry and all other quantum motion, to everyday motion, to gravitational waves, to black hole motion and to the rest of general relativity.

 Have a look at Edwin Taylor's "A call to action" and his web pages on the topic.
 This is physics teaching at its best.